Importing Data

 I load them like this.

-data_source = "disk", data_folder = "/data/mimic-iv-demo/"
+import_dataset(omop_version = "5.4", data_folder = "/data/mimic-iv-demo/")

 tables <- c("person", "visit_occurrence", "visit_detail", "measurement")

-# Adding the load_tables argument in import_dataset
+# Adding the tables_to_load argument in import_dataset

-data_source = "db", con = con,
+import_dataset(omop_version = "5.4", con = con, tables_to_load = tables)

-From the content catalog
+From the Content Catalog

 You can also install a dataset from the content library.